impaktor/diffusion/README.txt

 lattice.[h,cpp] This is where the physics happens.

-classes.[h,cpp] Defines the Jump class, which depends on the Direction class.
+classes.[h,cpp] Defines the Particle class which depends on Jump class,
+                which depends on the Direction class. (in use since version 8)
-                The Particle class is not yet (v.8) used.

 auxiliary.[h,cpp]   Personal playground with "nifty by unnecessary shit".
                     The most important content is the printError-function, Disregard the rest.

-TESTinteraction.cpp old code, just kept for sentimental reasons.

 Compiling and the Makefile